Create Buffers (Standard Feature Analysis)

 (Optional)

-When buffering line features, you can choose which side of the line to buffer.
-Typically, you choose both sides (Full, which is the default).
-Left and right are determined as if you were walking from the first x, y coordinate of the line (the start coordinate) to the last x,y coordinate of the line (the end coordinate).
-Choosing left or right usually means you know that your line features were created and stored in a particular direction (for example, upstream or downstream in a river network).
+Specifies the side of the line that will be buffered when buffering line features.
+Typically, this is both sides (Full, which is the default).
+Left and right are determined as if you were walking from the first x,y coordinate of the line (the start coordinate) to the last x,y coordinate of the line (the end coordinate).
+Choosing left or right usually means you know that the line features were created and stored in a particular direction (for example, upstream or downstream in a river network).

-When buffering polygon features, you can choose whether the buffer includes or excludes the polygon being buffered.
+When buffering polygon features, you can include or exclude the polygon being buffered.

-If a side type is not supplied, the polygon being buffered is included in the result buffer.
+If no side type is specified, the polygon being buffered will be included in the result buffer.
 This is the default for polygon features.

 • FULL Both sides of the line will be buffered.
 This is the default for line features.